Preservation and Community: 20th Annual Historic Preservation & Downtown Conference

-We welcome as keynote speaker an old friend, Nancy Boone, formerly acting State Historic Preservation Officer and now the Federal Historic Preservation Officer for the U.S. Department of Housing and Urban Development (HUD).
+We welcome as keynote speaker an old friend, Nancy Boone, formerly Deputy State Historic Preservation Officer and now the Federal Historic Preservation Officer for the U.S. Department of Housing and Urban Development (HUD).

 Conference day will feature the 2014 Preservation Awards recognizing the best in historic preservation over the last two years, followed by duo-tracks of half-hour presentations: crisp, fast-moving TED-like talks built around Historic Places and Strengthening Communities.

 For those who prefer the outdoors, there is a tour of the Silvio O. Conte National Fish and Wildlife Refuge-Nulhegan Basin Division visitor center with an optional mile hike along the Nulhegan River where, besides wildlife, you can see a historic truss railroad bridge.
 There is also a visit planned to Brighton State Park.